arcus/education_modules/pandas_transform/pandas_transform.md

 </div>
 <br>

-There are some strategies to keep your code from becoming an unreadable tangle of conditional statements.
+Our code is starting to look quite messy.
+Giving each condition a name is a good way to keep your code from becoming an unreadable tangle of conditional statements.

-**Use parentheses**

-When combining conditions, you should use parentheses around each condition.
-This isn't just for the benefit of humans reading your code.
-If you are combining three or more conditions, the placement of parentheses can change the meaning of a condition.

-The condition:
-`((positive test) & (older than 10)) | (younger than 5)`
-is true for all results where a patient was older than 10 and tested positive, as well as all children under five, whether or not they tested positive.
-By moving the parentheses we can change the condition to test for patients older than 10 or younger than 5, but only return those with positive test results.

 **Name your conditions**